jameshiew/infinigen/README.md

 ## Quickstart

+Make sure [OS dependencies for Bevy](https://bevyengine.org/learn/quick-start/getting-started/setup/#installing-os-dependencies) are installed.

-These commands must be run from within the root directory of the repo, in order to pick up assets.
+These commands should be run from within the root directory of the repo in order to pick up assets, otherwise block textures will be replaced with colours.

 ```shell
 cargo run --release # best performance